salmonGowa/utibuandroidapp/README.md

-create a virtual android devive or install the expo go on your physical device to run the app
+create a virtual android device or install the expo go on your physical device to run the app

 run npx yarn start